skhiggins/skhiggins.github.io/_pages/1_research.md

 - PBCSF Award for the Best Paper in Fintech, WFA 2020

 [Increasing Financial Inclusion and Attracting Deposits through Prize-Linked Savings](/assets/pdf/GertlerHigginsScottSeira_PrizeLinkedSavings.pdf) (with [Paul Gertler](https://www.paulgertler.com/), [Aisling Scott](https://aislingscott.com/), and [Enrique Seira](https://www.enriqueseira.com/)).
-- <details><summary>Abstract</summary><p>Despite the benefits of saving in formal financial institutions, take-up and use of savings accounts are low among the poor.
-In a randomized experiment across 110 bank branches throughout Mexico, we provide a temporary incentive to both open and use a savings account: saving earns raffle tickets for cash prizes.
-We find that 41% more accounts are opened in treatment branches than control branches during the incentive months, and the temporary two-month incentive has a lasting three-year impact on the number of deposits made at treatment branches.
-Prize-linked savings can thus benefit both poor households and banks.</p></details>
+- <details><summary>Abstract</summary><p>Despite the benefits of saving in formal financial institutions, the take-up and use of savings accounts are low among the poor.
+In a randomized experiment across 110 bank branches throughout Mexico, an incentive to open and use a savings account---in which saving earned raffle tickets for cash prizes---caused a 41% increase in the number of accounts opened during the incentive months.
+Nearly all (96%) of new accounts were opened by previously unbanked households.
+The temporary two-month incentive had a persistent three-year impact on the flow of deposits at treatment branches.
+Prize-linked savings can thus benefit both previously-unbanked households and banks.</p></details>
 - Summary: [J-PAL](https://www.povertyactionlab.org/evaluation/impact-lottery-ticket-incentives-saving-mexico)
 - Video: [IPA](https://www.youtube.com/watch?v=RiwTjomOdVA&feature=youtu.be&t=1952) (25 minute presentation, plus discussion and Q&A)